OWMC/scroll-depth/README.md

 Requires a page containing one `article` element, within a container `div` which has the ID `post-content` (as per the Metro article template).
 This `article` element, or any of it's ancestors, should not have overflowing content (causing an extra scroll area within the window object).

-Note: the `article` element can have multiple instances (including nested) on the same page and remain semantic.
+**Note:** *The `article` element can have multiple instances (including nested) on the same page and remain semantic.
 As is the case with the Metro article.
 It may seem overkill to require the specific `article` element within a `div` with the ID `post-content` - the script works fine on the Metro page by merely getting the `article` element regardless of the containing `div` or it's ID - but if this script were to be used on a different page, perhaps with long `article` elements instantiated higher up in the DOM than the one contained within the `div` with the `post-content` ID.
 In this script I sought to insure that no other `article` element would ever trigger the script.
-Only one instance of an `article` element will trigger the script, and this is guaranteed in semantic markup due to the container's ID which will be unique on the page.
+Only one instance of an `article` element will trigger the script, and this is guaranteed in semantic markup due to the container's ID which will be unique on the page.*

+## Tests

+The repo includes a Jest test file.
+The testing requires Jest is installed, and the the Jest JSDOM testing environment is installed (jest-environment-jsdom).

 ## Potential future refinements